Hospital of Santa Maria Nuova: 16th century

 These works have been moved to the Pinacoteca of the Spedale degli Innocenti.
 Bernardo Buontalenti designed the large porch that is the main entrance to the hospital and regrettably did not live long enough to see its implementation.
-Construction of the porch was begun in 1611 by Giulio Parigi and finally brought to completion in 1960.

-17th century

-In 1660 the old lanes of the women's ward were replaced by Giovanni Battista Pieratti with a new more spacious environment.
+Construction of the porch was begun in 1611 by Giulio Parigi (1571-1635) and finally brought to completion in 1960.
+Later in the 1660s, the old lanes of the women's ward were replaced by Giovanni Battista Pieratti with a new more spacious environment.